 *To attend this training, you must be able to work with at least one group of three students, five days a week, for 18 weeks, as well as attend all six days of training.

-Using the LLI Red System (grade 3) and Gold System (grade 4), this professional development training will provide you with an introduction to an effective literacy intervention for struggling readers in the intermediate grades.
+Using the LLI Red System (grade 3), Gold System (grade 4), Purple System (grade 5), and Teal System (grades 6-12), this professional development training will provide you with an introduction to an effective literacy intervention for struggling readers in the intermediate, middle, and upper grades.

-Based on the essential elements of effective interventions for older students as described in the effectiveness research, Leveled Literacy Intervention provides a systematic instructional design that helps intermediate students make accelerated progress to meet grade level expectations.
+Based on the essential elements of effective interventions for older students as described in the effectiveness research, Leveled Literacy Intervention provides a systematic instructional design that helps intermediate, middle, and upper grade students make accelerated progress to meet grade level expectations.